The Opposite of A.I.

 No Remorse for The Thief & The Horse

-If you think people skills are on the way out as A.I. is on the way up, you could not be more wrong.
+If you think people skills are on the way out as A.I. is on the way up, you are wrong.
 Emotional intelligence has never been more important than it is at this moment.
 It is the tool we need to help us communicate and understand how we want to use this technology in our work and in our lives.

 Crucially, this is a moment to protect and elevate our most inspiring and talented people.
 The youngest generation of future leaders should be encouraged to stretch towards opportunities to build, create, lead, and inspire.